Sakuteiki: Overview

-The Sakuteiki was written in a time during which the placing of stones was the most important part of gardening, and it literally defined the art of garden making, using the expression ishi wo tateru koto to mean not only stone placement but garden making itself.
+The Sakuteiki was written in a time during which the placing of stones was the most important part of gardening, and it literally defined the art of garden making, using the expression ishi wo tateru koto (石を立てること, literally, "the act of standing up stones") to mean not only stone placement but garden making itself.
 It advises the reader not only how to place the stones but also how to follow the "desire" of the stones.